List of The King of Fighters characters: Orochi

 It is sealed again at the end of the '97 tournament by the three descendants of the users of the three sacred treasures (Kyo, Chizuru and Iori), but the seal is later broken (though not to the point of actually releasing it) by the demon Mukai at the end of The King of Fighters 2003.
 A clone of Orochi appears as a boss in NeoGeo Battle Coliseum named Mizuchi.

 In The King of Fighters XIV, Orochi is one of the many souls inside Verse as shown through Verse's win quote against Kyo and in the ending of Team Yagami, as it lands in Aggtelek-Karst in Hungary, it is sealed away once again due to being in its still weakened state.

-The NESTS cartel
+Yuki

-NESTS is a mysterious and dangerous cartel that deals with drugs, weaponry, robotics, genetics and biotechnology.
-The global crime syndicate was involved in the events behind the King of Fighters tournaments held between 1999 and 2001.
-They are responsible for the creation of the Kyo Kusanagi clones and K′ being injected with Kyo's DNA.
-The group is composed of several agents who have different aims, but they all want to become more powerful.
-The cartel is destroyed with the death of their leader Igniz.
-However, some of its loyalists are still on the loose and branded as wanted criminals while its former agents manage to defect from the organization.
+Yuki is Kyo Kusanagi's girlfriend and appears in The King of Fighters '97 as a cameo.
+Revealed as the Kushinada's descendant, the New Faces Team try to sacrifice her to revive Orochi just like in the ancient times.
+Yuki manages to survive but is not seen in the main titles until The King of Fighters 2000 where it is revealed Kyo hides from her so that the NESTS cartel would use her.
+She would eventually return in Kyo's ending in The King of Fighters XV.
+While Kyo's girlfriend Yuki was also created by Morioka out of jealousy, Kuwasashi was against using her in a romantic scene, believing it would not fit the narrative.
+Yuki would become a more active character in spin-offs including The King of Fighters: Kyo and SNK Gals' Fighters.